ishandhanani/rcrd/README.md

 - Records shell input and output to timestamped log files
 - Custom naming for log files
-- Visual indicator (red dot and prompt) when recording is active
+- Visual indicator (red dot) when recording is active

 ## Installation